-Every year, all across the world, every nation that observes Daylight Saving Time (DST) will turn its clocks forward one hour the spring and back an hour the fall.
-That is, except for one tiny island off the coast of Australia.
-Lying 370 miles east of mainland Australia, Lord Howe Island is the only DST-observing region in the globe that doesn’t switch its clocks forward by one hour, but rather by just 30 minutes.
+Every year, all across the world, every nation that observes Daylight Saving Time (DST) will turn its clocks forward one hour in the spring and back an hour the fall.
+That is, except for a handful of geographically isolated places.
+One tiny island off the coast of Australia, Lord Howe Island, is one of the few DST-observing regions in the globe that doesn’t switch its clocks forward by one hour, but rather by just 30 minutes.

 The reason for this unique timezone phenomenon is that Lord Howe Island follows a UTC +10:30 timezone, while the nearest land area, the state of New South Wales in mainland Australia, abides by a UTC +10:00 clock.
 Yet despite these 30 minutes of separation, the governor of Lord Howe Island, for reasons unknown, desperately wanted to share a time-of-day connection with New South Wales for at least part of the year.